Monday, August 05, 2019

 "Something wrong?"

 Calvin clenched the bat tightly, trying to get his heart to throttle down.
-He glanced at the woman next to him, who was watching him carefully from beneath her orange hood, curiosity mixed with concern.
-Cass' instincts weren't telling her anything was wrong; he wasn't sure why his were.
+He glanced at the woman next to him, watching him from beneath her orange hood, curiosity mixed with concern.
+Cass' instincts weren't telling her anything was wrong; why were his?

 He shook his head.
-It was probably just because he was less sure he could handle trouble than she was.
+Probably just because he was less sure he could handle trouble than she was.
 "Thought I saw someone.
 Guess not."

-They went back the way they came, to the intersection, then across and down the opposite hall, towards the raven.
+They returned to the intersection, then across and down the opposite hall, towards the raven.
 It flew off as they approached, but not before calling, once.

 Calvin couldn't decide if it was a laugh, or a warning.